EPSB.ca » Schools » Register for School » Lottery Process

 FOR NEW STUDENTS

-To address growing student enrolment and a shortage of school space, Edmonton Public Schools has implemented a lottery process for seven schools in the Division:
+To address growing student enrolment and a shortage of school space, Edmonton Public Schools has implemented a lottery process for seven schools:

 The lottery process will only impact new resident students from the attendance area at these schools.

 Students who are currently enrolled in one of these schools can still attend.
-Each grade will be limited to a certain number of spaces in planned classes.
+Each grade will have a limited number of spaces in planned classes.
 This will ensure enrolment does not exceed the available space at these schools.

 RESIDENT STUDENTS